robin-schaefer/robin-schaefer.github.io/cv.md

 permalink: /cv/
 ---

 Here is a brief overview of my academic background.
-For the full PDF version, [click here](assets/RobinSchaefer_CV.pdf).
+For the full PDF version, [here](assets/cv.pdf).

 ### Education